Standard Poker Chip Values and Colors

 Poker Chip Colors

-Poker chips are often colored to help make them easily distinguishable from across the table.
-It’s much easier to see what your opponent has in their stack if you can see they’ve got a stack of red and two stacks of blue rather than three stacks of black that could be any denomination.
+Poker chips are often colored to help make them easily distinguishable across the table.
+It’s much easier to see what your opponent has in their stack if you can see they’ve got a stack of red and two stacks of blue rather than three identical stacks of black that could be any denomination.

 • $1 – White